 To track whether an email has been opened, we place the tracking pixel in the email.
 Since the subscriber opens the email, the pixel loads and gives us a signal of “opens”.
 This way of tracking “opens” can happen if the subscriber hasn’t turned off the option of loading images.
 However, if he/she has turned on the option not to show the images and receives only plain text emails, the HTML version with the tracking pixel loads immediately after he/she clicks on the link in the email.

 Open rate mostly depends on sender’s name, subject line and preheader.
 Learn how to improve your open rates with better subject lines on our email marketing blog.

 Click rate of your campaign indicates the proportion of subscribers who have clicked on any of the links included in your email.
 Moreover, we add UTM parameter to every single link so you could see the traffic from your email campaign in the Google Analytics account.

 All the clicks can be seen in the click map in your campaign report.
 It counts the unique (unique clicks on the different links) as well as total clicks (all the clicks, including multiple ones).

 Sales graph indicates the number of sales generated by a campaign and the number of orders placed.
 In e-commerce, sales are the main indicator of the success of email marketing campaigns.
-Omnisend tracks sales from each newsletter and shows it next to opens and clicks, so that you can get a full view of the results.
+Omnisend tracks sales from all channels (emails, SMS, push notifications, Facebook Messenger) and shows it next to other metrics of that particular campaign or automation, so that you can get a full view of the results.